DamianS6/different-programs/README.md

   <li> <b> remove_typos </b> - Remove common typos: repeated words, multiple spaces and punctuation signs.
 Takes a text from the clipboard and returns the corrected one.
 Requires pyperclip module.
   <li> <b> rename_dates </b> - Renames filenames in given directory
 with American MM-DD-YYYY date format to European DD-MM-YYYY.
 Made with the book.
+  <li> <b> selective_copy.py </b> - Walks through a folder tree and copy files with certain file extension to a new folder of given or default name.
   <li> <b> strong_pass_check </b> - Using regex checks if password is strong - has at least 8 characters containing both upper and lowercase letters and at least one digit.
 </ul>